Exploring the dynamics and impact of currencies

 Another model we consider is the Purchasing Power Parity (PPP), which compares the prices of goods and services between countries to determine the fair value of a currency.
 This valuation model is particularly effective in extreme scenarios, where a currency is over or under valued by more than 15% for developed market (DM) currencies or 30% for emerging market (EM) currencies.

-SUMMARY OF CURRENT THINKING (JUNE 2024)
+SUMMARY OF CURRENT THINKING (AUGUST 2024)

-Positive USDCf.
-As per discussed above.40%
+Cautions USDCf.
+As per discussed above.17%

-Examples of convictions, DMS (Longs)JPY: Despite strong currency fundamentals, the JPY is currently undervalued due to factors such as a current account surplus, income balance, and rising net external position, indicating a need for intervention by the authorities, although the Bank of Japan has not taken significant action so far.7%
+Examples of convictions, DMS (Longs)JPY:Despite the current BoJ hiking cycle, the JPY continues to remain undervalued.
+Factors such as the current account surplus, income balance, and rising net external position, and a more active Bank of Japan should remain supportive.5%

-Examples of convictions, EM Longs INR: This positive view on the Indian Rupiah reflects India’s rapidly growing economy.
+INR: This positive view on the Indian Rupiah reflects India’s rapidly growing economy.
 India’s Trade Balance as also drastically improved especially thanks to exporting services.
 The currency has become significantly less volatile due to the central bank's inflation-related mandate, which has also helped reduce the budget deficit.
-Additionally, the central bank's substantial foreign reserves, ranking fourth globally, further contribute to the stability of the currency.
-Lastly, the upcoming inclusion of India's bond in a significant global index this week is expected to have a positive impact on the currency.3%
+Lastly, the inclusion of India's bond in a significant global index lately will continue have a positive impact on the currency.3%

-Source: Carmignac as of 27/06/2024 Portfolio composition may be changed anytime without notice.
+Portfolio composition may be changed anytime without notice. *Net currency includes all currencies except Eur.

 Want to know more about our global macroeconomic approach to Fixed Income markets?